Difference Between Allergic Contact Dermatitis and Irritant Contact Dermatitis

-There's not much worse than bringing home a brand new skin care product that you're excited to try out, but instead of the healthy, radiant glow you were hoping for, you get breakouts, redness, and pain.
-If you've experience skin problems from skin care products or anything else that touches your skin, you're not alone, and you're likely experiencing what's called contact dermatitis.
+There's not much worse than bringing home a brand new skin care product that you're excited to try out, but instead of the healthy, radiant glow you were hoping for, you get breakouts, redness, and itching.
+If you've experience skin problems from skin care products or anything else that touches your skin, you're not alone, and you're likely experiencing what's called dermatitis.

-What is Contact Dermatitis?
+What is Dermatitis?

 Irritant Contact Dermatitis Causes and Triggers